 Now, let’s take a closer look at Hostinger’s prices.
-The provider offers 3 shared hosting plans.
-Single starts at $2.59/month, Premium is $2.59/month, and Business is just $3.99/month.
+The provider offers 2 shared and 1 cloud hosting plan.
+Premium starts at $2.51/month, the Business plan is $3.99/month, and Cloud Startup is just $9.99/month.

-All plans include a free SSL certificate, email accounts, automatic backups, GIT access, and LiteSpeed Cache.
-A free domain is included in Premium and Business plans.
+All plans include a free domain, an SSL certificate, 100 email accounts, automatic backups, GIT access, and LiteSpeed Cache.
 As for the specifics:

-- Premium – allows to connect up to 100 websites, has 100GB SSD storage, allows up to 25k visits/month, offers free email and a free domain for a year, gives Google ads credit and unlimited bandwidth.
+- Premium – allows to connect up to 100 websites, has 100GB SSD storage, allows up to 25k visits/month, gives Google ads credit and unlimited bandwidth.

 - Business – everything from Premium, except it offers 200GB SSD storage and allows up to 100k visits/month + adds daily backups instead of weekly.
 For a small business, this plan is more than enough.

 Of course, if shared hosting is not enough for your projects, you can scale it up.
-VPS hosting starts at only $2.99/month, and cloud hosting starts at $9.99/month.
-Both options are suitable for large-scale projects.
+VPS hosting starts at only $3.49/month, which is suitable for large-scale projects.